istresearch/scrapy-cluster/docs/topics/contributing.rst

 Raising Issues
 ----------------

-If you're thinking about raising an issue because think you've found a problem with Scrapy Cluster, you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.
+If you're thinking about raising an issue because you think you've found a problem with Scrapy Cluster, you'd like to make a request for a new feature in the codebase, or any other reason… please read this first.

 The GitHub issue tracker is the preferred channel for `Bug Reports`_, `Feature Requests`_, or `Change Requests`_, but please respect the following restrictions: